Graduate Students (Master's Degree, Certificate Programs) (F-1)

 Step 1: Complete and submit admissions application.

 Step 2: Complete and submit the I-20 Application to the Office of International Services.
-It is highly recommended the I-20 application be submitted either at the same, or directly after submitting the admissions application.
-Please make sure to submit the I-20 Form application to International Services and not to any other admissions office.
+It is highly recommended the I-20 application be submitted either at the same time, or directly after submitting the admissions application.

 Step 3: Wait for your admission decision.